 The calculation fields are processed in the order they would have been transmitted.

-A schematic of the processing is shown in Figure X (CRC-TBD implementation), where the SERIAL DATA INPUT consists of the calculation fields (BL, BL-1…, B1, B0), with BL being the most significant bit of the calculation fields.
+A schematic of the CRC processing is shown in Figure X (CRC-TBD implementation), where the SERIAL DATA INPUT consists of the calculation fields (BL, BL-1…, B1, B0), with BL being the most significant bit of the calculation fields.
+A schematic of the MIC processing is shown in Figure Y (MIC-16 implementation for WUR MPDUs).

 NOTE – THE CRC in the FCS is one of the CRC-8, CRC-16, or CRC-32.
 Which of these ones is still TBD.